Prathat2006/Auto-feedback/readme.md

 - **Auto-Submit:** When enabled, the form will be submitted automatically after 5 seconds.
 Make sure your answers are correct before enabling this!
 - **Course-Specific Logic:** The extension detects the course name and selects the appropriate session for "Which session did you attend?" questions.
-- **Works on Most LMS Feedback Forms:** The extension is designed for typical LMS feedback layouts.
+- **Works on IITJ-Futurense LMS Feedback Forms:** The extension is specifically designed for IITJ-Futurense LMS feedback layouts.
 If your form is different, you may need to adjust the matching patterns in `content.js`.

 ---